 People who speak only Spanish can’t communicate with businesses that don’t know their native language.
 These Spanish-speaking people have two choices.
 One is to delay their call until a bilingual family member can interpret for them or can make the call in their place.
 The other option is for them to keep calling businesses until they reach one that speaks Spanish.
 Don’t be one of those businesses that, in effect, encourage Spanish-speaking callers to call your competition.
 Instead, become the business that Spanish-speaking prospects call first.

 There are many ways to make this happen, but the starting point is knowing that your bilingual answering service can handle Spanish calls for you.
 They’ll work out the details to customize a solution to fit your specific needs and situation.

-Summary: With the high number of Spanish-speaking people in the United States, and the percentage predicted to go higher, this represents a great deal of business that’s at risk if you’re unable to communicate with them in Spanish.
+With the high number of Spanish-speaking people in the United States, and the percentage predicted to go higher, this represents a great deal of business that’s at risk if you’re unable to communicate with them in Spanish.
 If you lose their calls, you’ve lost their business.